Have a question about journeys? We've got answers!

 will be routed to the No path, and the journey will send the reminder

-When you set up the A/B Split tile, make sure to select the option to filter by Only the event that triggers this journey.
+When you set up the Yes/No Split tile, make sure to select the option to filter by Only properties from the specific event that started each user’s journey.

 To get more help with one of your journeys, reach out to your Iterable customer success manager.